Public Holidays in 2022: Maximise Your Long Weekends

 Public Holiday:

-Chinese New Year on Tuesday and Wednesday, 1 and 2 February
+Chinese New Year PH on Sunday and Monday, 11 and 12 February

 Take leave on: